 Many contract mobile plans allow you to share their provisions, which can be a real budget boon for your family.
 Here’s how they work, and how to best take advantage of them.

-The big carriers all now offer the facility to "share" your inclusions across multiple SIMs on the same network.
+However, now, many mobile carriers offer the facility to "share" your inclusions across multiple SIMs on the same network.
 In the case of calls and texts this often doesn’t make a huge difference, as many of the plans that are applicable for this kind of sharing come with unlimited calls and texts anyway.
 You can split infinite as many times as you like, and it’s still going to be infinite.

-Where shared plans can really pay off is in data sharing.
+Where these "family" plans really pay off is in data sharing.
 If you’ve got a data quota that you never really come close to using all of, but your kids are constantly running out of data, or worse, running up large excess data bills, being able to share your otherwise unused data with them could save you big bucks.
-How each telco handles data sharing across mobile plans differs slightly, however.
+However, how each telco handles data sharing across mobile plans differs slightly.

 Telstra data sharing